GENIVI/rvi_core/CONFIGURE.md

 </pre>

-This rule specifies that any message to a service starting with `jlr.com/vin` shall first be encoded using the protocol - data link pair `proto_json_rpc` - `dlink_tcp_rpc`, where WiFi broadcasts shall be used (thrugh `wlan0` and `broadcast`) to find other vehiclces.
+This rule specifies that any message to a service starting with `genivi.org/vin` shall first be encoded using the protocol - data link pair `proto_json_rpc` - `dlink_tcp_rpc`, where WiFi broadcasts shall be used (through `wlan0` and `broadcast`) to find other vehiclces.

 If that does not work, a 3G connection to the vehicle shall be